About Us

 Fresh and Local Greenhouse Project

-Funded by a $25,000 grant from the Ford Motor Company Fund, the campus is working with community partners to establish a greenhouse that could help address food inequality in South St. Pete, where access to affordable and nutritious food is limited.
+Funded by a $25,000 grant from the Ford Motor Company Fund, the campus is working with community partners to establish a greenhouse that could help address food insecurity in South St. Pete, where access to affordable and nutritious food is limited.
 The greenhouse is estimated to produce up to 150 pounds of fresh vegetables for the community each month, and this initiative will engage around 30 college and high school students in agriculture and business development skills each semester.

 Net-Zero Parking Garage